 - Vancouver Rowing Club

-There are also 17 free, public tennis courts, at the Beach Avenue entrance to the park.
-These are first-come, first-serve; six of the 17 become pay-courts during the summer season.
+There are also 17 free, public tennis courts at the Beach Avenue entrance to the park, which are available on a first-come, first-serve basis; six of the 17 become pay-courts during the summer season.

 Theatre Under the Stars (TUTS) has been a summer tradition in Stanley Park since the 1940s and involves musical theatre performances held outdoors at the park's Malkin Bowl.
 Each season brings two big musical productions; previous seasons produced acclaimed versions of "Oklahoma!," "Grease," and "Annie Get Your Gun."

 Most performances take place in July and August; the 2019 season will feature productions of "Newsies" and "Mamma Mia!"
 The Malkin Bowl is located off Pipeline Road in Stanley Park near the miniature train and aquarium; paid parking is available within a short walking distance of the outdoor amphitheater.